zthurman/fizzpy/README.md

 # fizzpy

-#### An interdisciplinary library for Fizzicks, Math, Biology and Engineering
+#### An interdisciplinary library of mathematical models for Fizzicks, Math, Biology and Engineering

 ##### Goals
 * Reduce code overhead for user interaction with mathematical models
+* Allow users to spend less time figuring out how to formulate the code and more time exploring model behavior
-* Expose tools that facilitate a deeper understanding of mathematical models
+* Expose tools that assist with exploring model solutions